 Special attention will be given to the Clinics, and the teaching will be of a practical character and at the chairside of the patient.

 OPERATIVE DENTISTRY, DENTAL PATHOLOGY AND THERAPEUTICS

 Professor Wallace Wood, Jr., D. D. S., Operative Dentistry.
-Dr. Alfred A. Leefe, Lecturer on Dental Pathology and Therapeutics.
+Prof. Alfred A. Leefe, Dental Pathology and Therapeutics.

 OPERATIVE DENTISTRY